Susannah Constantine: 2001–03

 Constantine began co-hosting What Not to Wear with Trinny Woodall in 2001, in which they criticised participants' appearances and fashion style.
 Constantine and Woodall hosted What Not to Wear until 2005 and became renowned for their behaviour with the participants, direct advice, and frequently referring to breasts as tits.
 A notorious moment arose when Constantine spontaneously pulled a female candidate's underwear down during filming as her knicker line was visible.
 Critics of What Not to Wear argued that the duo were too patronising to their subjects, a claim which they strongly disagree with.
 Constantine insists that their subjects "see we have a genuine love of women.
 We love women and they can see that.
 Women just know."
 She also stated "Ultimately, what we're doing is giving people confidence.
 We're probably the only people who have an opinion, who care how ordinary people dress.
 No one at Vogue magazine gives a shit.
 They work with the designers, it's more creative and artistic – they are creating something beautiful.
 But they don't care about how their readers end up looking – whereas we do!"
 The show made Constantine and Woodall household names and they are now known together as Trinny and Susannah.
 One reporter has simply referred to Constantine as "the one with 'big tits'."

 Constantine has the belief that "anyone can achieve style.
 It doesn't matter who you are or where you're from."
 She also says that she finds dressing other women easy, but finds it difficult when dressing herself.
 Constantine and Woodall share the belief that dressing to flatter body shape is vital, stating "For us, it’s all about shape, and how that is going to cure a bodily defect.
 We’re like clothing doctors."

 During her time co-hosting What Not to Wear, she and Woodall won a Royal Television Society Award in 2002 for being the best factual presenters.
 In 2002, Constantine advised Jeremy Clarkson on a celebrity version of What Not to Wear.
 After Clarkson appeared on the show, Nasir Khan stated "I'd rather eat my own hair than shop with these two [Constantine and Woodall] again".
 The show was nominated for the Features Award at the BAFTAS in both 2002 and 2003.
 On the show Big Impression, impressionist Ronni Ancona took to spoofing Constantine's presenting techniques on What Not to Wear.

 For charity, in 2002 during the BBC's Children in Need programme, both Constantine and Woodall performed their own version of Madonna's hit single "Vogue".
-They became the faces of Nescafé in 2003 in which they were featured in television advertisements promoting the brand of coffee.
+They became the faces of Nescafé in 2003 and featured in television advertisements promoting the brand of coffee.
 As part of their contract, Constantine and Woodall gave a Nescafé competition winner a £10,000 makeover.